xingmeizhi/ImageProcessingSoftware/A5_NOGIT/README.txt

 save-project (save your project to the memory) Load-project (load your project from the memory) quit (quit the program)

+Design:
+The model has five different interfaces:
+1. IFilter: this contains apply and getName method, to apply the filter to the given image and get the name of the filter.
+2. CollageModel: this class represents a CollageModel interface that contains all the methods relate to users'command such as saving and loading.
+3. IImage: this is an image interface that has all the methods relates to the image.
+4. IProject: this interface has all the methods relate to the project users create.
+5. ILayer: this interface has all the methods relate to the layers.
+6. IPixel: this interface has all the methods relate to the pixel.
+Each implementation is designed to handle the methods from the interface.
+There’s one thing special about the IFilter interface is that in order to handle with duplicate code, we created an abstract class.
+And under filter package all the filters can be found.
+There’s also a Pixel class to save the rgb value.

+The controller has two interface:
+1. CollageController that contains a run method to run the program. controller package also has an enum class to save all the commands.
+2. Features, the features that will be contained in our GUI.

+The view has one interface:
+1. CollageGUIView is the GUI view for the program that has methods to display a project, render errors and messages, and add features to all the buttons that are created in the implementation.

 Update on A5:
 The load and save method are complete, user can now load and save from a file path.